 Following are the reasons behind the watery stools:

 1. Stomach or intestinal infection:

-- Rotavirus, which affects even newborns, causes acute gastroenteritis, eventually leading to cough and diarrhea (3).
-According to the WHO, rotavirus infection is the leading cause of infant mortality, but it can be prevented through immunization (4).
+- Rotavirus, which affects even newborns, causes acute infantile gastroenteritis, eventually leading to cough and diarrhea.
+According to the WHO, rotavirus infection is the leading cause of infant mortality, but it can be prevented through immunization (3).

-- Salmonella bacteria affects stomach and intestine, causing severe diarrhea (6).
+- Salmonella bacteria can infect the digestive system, specifically the stomach, and intestines, resulting in symptoms such as severe diarrhea and stomach upset (4).
 The infections spread through contaminated food and water, or surfaces.
 Babies tend to put objects in their mouth, which exposes them to the risk of contracting the virus.

 - Parasitic infection, caused by microscopic parasites, affects the gastrointestinal tract causing diarrhea.
-Giardia lamblia is one such parasite that spreads through contaminated water and food (8)(9).
+Giardia lamblia and Cryptosporidium species are some parasites that spread through contaminated water and food (6).

 2. Food intolerance or allergy: